Izan-Sola/AdmiNetwork/README.md

 # AdmiNetwork (WIP)
-Administrate the available networks with this web applicaton.
+Administrate the available networks with this Electron web applicaton.

 Scan all the available networks and its hosts, servers, virtual machines, retrieving advanced info like the operative system, open ports, active services...
 Connect to any available host with SSH if possible.